 Netdata can also be a very efficient real-time monitoring solution for IoT devices (RPIs, routers, media players, wifi access points, industrial controllers and sensors of all kinds).
 Netdata will generally run everywhere a Linux kernel runs (and it is glibc and musl-libc friendly).

 You can use it as both a data collection agent (where you pull data using its API), for embedding its charts on other web pages / consoles, but also for accessing it directly with your browser to view its dashboard.

 The Netdata web API already provides reduce functions allowing it to report average and max for any timeframe.
 It can also respond in many formats including JSON, JSONP, CSV, HTML.
 Its API is also a google charts provider so it can directly be used by google sheets, google charts, google widgets.

 Although Netdata has been significantly optimized to lower the CPU and RAM resources it consumes, the plethora of data collection plugins may be inappropriate for weak IoT devices.
-Please follow the guide on running Netdata in embedded devices
+Please follow the Netdata Agent performance guide

 Monitoring RPi temperature

 The python version of the sensors plugin uses